OutSystems/docs-product/src/deliver-mobile/distribute-pwa/intro.md

 ### Staging of the PWA toggle value in LifeTime isn't working

 In Platform Server 11.9.0, the staging of the PWA toggle value in LifeTime isn't working as expected.
-To keep the PWA distribution setting in the target environment, set the toggle in the target environment manually.
-OutSystems is working on a fix.
+Upgrade to Platform Server 11.10.0 to resolve the issue.